ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

    success: provision of file from on premises worked and was replaced with the following contents: hi
    ```
-1. Validate that the backend can be reached through the bastion host and does not have access to the internet:
+1. Validate that the backend can be reached through the bastion host and has access to the internet:
    ```sh
    ./test_provision.bash $BACK_NIC_IP INTERNET hi "ssh -F ../scripts/ssh.notstrict.config -o ProxyJump=root@$BASTION_IP_ADDRESS root@$FRONT_NIC_IP"
    ```